italoag/wallet/.qoder/repowiki/en/content/Validate Address.md

 **Example**: Valid Bitcoin address being validated against an Ethereum network **Solution**: Confirm that the selected network matches the address type.
 The system will accept the address format but flag it as incompatible with the current network context.

+#### Correlation ID Issues
+**Symptom**: `IllegalArgumentException` with message "Correlation ID must be provided" or "Correlation ID must be a valid UUID"
+**Causes**:
+- Missing correlation ID parameter
+- Invalid UUID format in correlation ID
+- Whitespace or formatting issues in UUID string

+**Solutions**:
+- Always provide a correlation ID when calling validation methods
+- Ensure the correlation ID is a properly formatted UUID
+- Use UUID.randomUUID().toString() to generate valid correlation IDs

 ### Edge Cases

 #### Case Sensitivity